 |Length of Treatment||Between 75 and 90 Minutes||A minimum of 2 hours after initial dose is taken|

 Nora Finnegan has 10 years of experience treating treatment-resistant patients with Ketamine and she is ready to help guide you through your Esketamine Spravato treatments.
 With a simple nasal spray application, Spravato offers patients another option for treating their major depressive disorder and suicidal ideation.

 Do anti-depressants feel like they are merely treating surface level symptoms?

 Have anti-depression medications and counseling left you feeling like no treatment works for you?

-Schedule a free consultation with the experienced team at New Pathways Clinic and see if Spravato could help you.
+Schedule a free phone consultation with the experienced team at New Pathways Clinic and see if Spravato could help you.